Safe Warm Up and Cool Down

-It is important for dancers and musicians to safely warm up before a class or playing your instrument.
-If you do not sufficiently warm up before you begin your activity you can cause damage to your body.
+It is important for dancers and musicians to safely warm up before a class or playing an instrument.
+If you do not sufficiently warm up before you begin your activity, you can cause damage to your body.
 Warming up prepares the body for movement.
-It increases your body's temperature and, in turn decreases the tension in your muscles; therefore allowing you for longer and global movements.
-Equally important is cooling down after class/practice.
+It increases your body's temperature and, in turn, decreases the tension in your muscles, thereby allowing longer and global movements.
+Equally important is cooling down after class or practice.
 Cooling down slows the body down, allowing the body to return to its resting temperature, it will also reduce muscle soreness as it allows the body to get rid of waste product such as lactic acid.
 Cooling down also prevents muscle soreness and stiffness.
 Both warming up properly and cooling down can help prevent injury.

 An effective warm up should:

-- Permits freer movement of the muscles and joints.
+- permit freer movement of the muscles and joints;

 An effective cool down should:

 - gradually slow your movements to bring your breathing and heart rate down to your resting rate;

 - stretch the muscles to eliminate lactic acid build up; and

 - begin to rest the mind - increase in activity releases adrenaline and endorphins, which can lead to restlessness.

 - Mention it immediately to your dance teachers.